Notched sticks to calculators: the history of counting machines

 Because the entered value persisted in the input register, multiplication and division could be accomplished by simply spinning the crank a desired number of times.
 Further, a separate turn counter could be furnished to minimize mistakes; and a movable coupling between the registers could be used to permit rapid multiplication by powers of ten.

 A sophisticated mechanical calculator with all these features is shown below.
-The input register is shown on top, with a rapid clearing lever on the left.
+The input register is visible on top, with a rapid clearing lever on the left.
 The output register is on the bottom right, next to the crank counter.
 Two lever-like buttons in front move the carriage left and right:

 To calculate 79 × 123, one could enter “79” by manipulating small levers on top of the input register.
 The operator would turn the main crank three times (x3); shift the carriage and turn the crank two times (x20); and then shift again while performing a single turn of the crank (x100).